mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 ### Ansible and git are not software distribution tools

-When I started working on TinyPilot, I didn't know the right way to install software on Linux.
-I had installed software from package managers like `apt` and `rpm`, but I'd never created my own packages.
+When I started working on TinyPilot, I didn't know how to distribute Linux software.

-When it came time to distribute the first prototype of TinyPilot, I just used the tools I knew: bash scripts, Ansible, and git.
+When it came time to publish the first prototype of TinyPilot, I used the tools that I knew: bash scripts, Ansible, and git.
 The bash script bootstrapped an Ansible environment and executed an Ansible playbook.
-Then Ansible installed dependencies and cloned the TinyPilot git repository.
+Then Ansible installed dependencies, made necessary changes to the operating system, and cloned the TinyPilot git repository.

 It worked okay, not great.
-Installation took about three minutes, which is a little long to install a few dependencies and place a few files, but it worked and users didn't have to configure anything manually.
+Installation took about three minutes, which is a little long to install a few dependencies and place a few files.
+But it worked and users didn't have to configure anything manually.

 Two years later, TinyPilot's update process was a mess.
-It still relied on the same foundations as my prototype, except now there was complicated web interdependncies where Ansible roles depended on other Ansible roles, which depended on command-line parameters and file contents in distant locations.
+It still relied on the same shaky foundations I used to ship the prototype, except now there was complex web of interdependncies.
+Ansible roles depended on Git repositories, which depended on Ansible roles, which depended on parameters in a bunch of YAML files.

 Small changes to our installation process would take weeks to develop because testing changes was so complex and time-consuming.
-Security fixes in Git were breaking our installation process, which made sense because Git never promised to be a software distribution tool.
+Security fixes in Git were breaking our installation process between releases.

-In May, we finally got on the path to untangle ourselves from Ansible and git.
-We did a major rearchitecting of our update process centered around Debian packages.
-They turned out to be easier than I expected once I found the right guides (TODO: link).
-We still depend on Ansible, but we're on the path to incrementally unravel it and port the logic to our Debian package.
+All this because I never bothered to learn standard Linux packaging technologies.

+This year, the TinyPilot team and I learned to use Debian packages.
+It was much less painful than I expected.
+I thought we'd have to deploy a package server and a key server, but it turns out we didn't need any of that.
+The process turned out to be relatively easy once we found the right guides (TODO: link).

+And things really are much better with Debian packages.
+There's better tooling, so we have to write less custom code, and we catch mistakes earlier.
+And because our installation process is now faster and simpler, it makes it easier to deploy code to real devices during development, which was previously a complex and error-prone process.

 ### My life is better without JavaScript frameworks